Meghnad Desai, Baron Desai: Academic career

 Early in his career, Desai worked as an Associate Specialist in the Department of Agricultural Economics, University of California, Berkeley, California.
 He became a lecturer at the London School of Economics in 1965 and professor of economics in 1983.
 At the LSE, he taught econometrics, macroeconomics, Marxian economics and development economics over the years.
 In the 1970s, he taught an idiosyncratic version of economic principles to freshers at the LSE (starting with Piero Sraffa).
-From 1990 to 1995, he headed LSE’s Development Studies Institute and lead LSE Global Governance from 1992 to 2003, the year of his retirement.
+From 1990 to 1995, he headed LSE’s Development Studies Institute and led LSE Global Governance from 1992 to 2003, the year of his retirement.

 Desai wrote his first book Marxian Economic Theory in 1973 followed by Applied Econometrics in 1976 and Marxian Economics, a revised edition of his 1973 book in 1979.
 He wrote Testing Monetarism, a critique of monetarism, in 1981.

-Desai has written extensively publishing over 200 articles in academic journals and had a regular column in the British radical weekly Tribune during 1985–1994, in the Indian business daily Business Standard (1995–2001) and in Indian Express and Financial Express.
+Desai wrote extensively publishing over 200 articles in academic journals and had a regular column in the British radical weekly Tribune during 1985–1994, in the Indian business daily Business Standard (1995–2001) and in Indian Express and Financial Express.
 From 1984 to 1991, he was co-editor of the Journal of Applied Econometrics.
 A selection of his academic papers was published in two volumes as The Selected Essays of Meghnad Desai in 1995.

 In 2002, Desai's book Marx's Revenge: The Resurgence of Capitalism and the Death of Statist Socialism stated that globalisation would tend toward the revival of socialism.
-Desai analyses some of Marx's lesser known writings and argues that his theories enhance our understanding of modern capitalism and globalization.
+Desai analysed some of Marx's lesser known writings and argued that his theories enhance our understanding of modern capitalism and globalization.
 His work was well received, with The Guardian stating 'If only socialists had studied Marx properly, they would have known all along that capitalism would triumph.
 Meghnad Desai gets behind the slogans in Marx's Revenge'.

 Desai also published a biography of Indian film star Dilip Kumar entitled Nehru's Hero: Dilip Kumar in the life of India (Roli, 2004).
-He has described the book as his "greatest achievement".
-Examining Kumar's films – some of which Desai has seen more than 15 times – he discovers parallels between the socio-political arena in India and its reflection on screen.
-He discusses issues as varied as censorship, the iconic values of Indian machismo, cultural identity and secularism, and analyses how the films portrayed a changing India at that time.
+He described the book as his "greatest achievement".
+Examining Kumar's films – some of which Desai saw more than 15 times – he discovered parallels between the socio-political arena in India and its reflection on screen.
+He discussed issues as varied as censorship, the iconic values of Indian machismo, cultural identity and secularism, and analysed how the films portrayed a changing India at that time.